muratk3n/thirdwave/en/README.md

 Sometimes all it takes to shift a conclusion is modifying one underlying assumption..
 It's true modern world is based on many little pieces coming together and there usually isnt enough time to question every piece otherwise u cant move forward..
-But at a certain level of narrative generation, analysis, u have to be able to - else there is no progress.
+But for a certain kind of analysis, u have to be able to - else, no progress.

 ---